 A costly error for many business owners in the digital-age

 Neglecting your ‘shop’ is a vital error that many business owners in this digital-age make, when building and maintaining a website for their business.

 It seems, many business owners build websites on the cheap, cross it off their to-do list and wonder why their marketing dollars aren’t converting.

 Maybe your ads are fantastic and your website traffic is higher than ever.

-However, without a website that focuses on Functionality, Behavior Flow, User Experience, Search Engine Optimization, your marketing dollars simply cannot be reaching their full potential.
+However, without a website that focuses on Functionality, Behavior Flow, User Experience, Search Engine Optimisation, your marketing dollars simply cannot be reaching their full potential.

 Are you actually ready to spend your money on advertising?